Great tips on

 • Distilled water - for colognes and splashes

-• jojoba oil - if you plan on making perfumed oil
+• Jojoba oil - if you plan on making perfumed oil

-• The Amounts and Putting 'Em All Together
+The Amounts and Putting Them All Together

-The following recipes are based on the assumption that you are putting in 30 to 40 drops of essential oil in your fragrance.
+The following recipes are based on the assumption that you are putting 30 to 40 drops of essential oil in your fragrance.

-If You're Making Perfume: After choosing your essential and/or fragrance oils, mix them together and add 1/8 ounce of 100 proof vodka.
+If You're Making Perfume: After choosing your essential and/or fragrance oils, mix them together and add 1/8 ounce of 100-proof vodka.

-If You're Making Eau de Perfume: After choosing and mixing your oils, add 1/4 ounce of 100 proof vodka.
+If You're Making Eau de Perfume: After choosing and mixing your oils, add 1/4 ounce of 100-proof vodka.

-If You're Making Eau de Toilette: After choosing and mixing your oils, add 1/2 ounce of 100 proof vodka.
+If You're Making Eau de Toilette: After choosing and mixing your oils, add 1/2 ounce of 100-proof vodka.

-If You're Making Sweet Waters: In a four-ounce glass bottle, mix your oils and add one ounce of 100 proof vodka.
+If You're Making Sweet Waters: In a four-ounce glass bottle, mix your oils and add one ounce of 100-proof vodka.
 Then fill the rest of the bottle with distilled water.
 Shake and then let it mellow for two weeks, gently swirling the contents every day.

 If You're Making Perfume Oil: jojoba oil is the best base for perfume oil.
 It disappears into the skin and leaves the scent behind.
 Plus, it won't go rancid the way other oils will.
 To make perfume oil, substitute the oil for vodka and do not add oil.